top of page

 3. St. Ann's Hospice

-Moving on again to 1969, a very significant date.
-This was the year that a group of local women, with wealthy husbands, got together to create the Starkey Committee.
+Moving on to 1969, a very significant year.
+This was when a group of local women, with wealthy husbands, got together to create the Starkey Committee.
 Headed by Dr Moya Cole, a consultant at the Christie Hospital.
 It was her that approached the Bishop of Manchester to say that a hospice was needed for the people of Manchester.
 Another innovative idea, as there were only 2 in the country, both in London.
 These were St Joseph’s and St Christopher’s.
 So began fundraising for the next 2 years until St Ann’s Hospital was bought off Cheadle Royal in 1971 and renamed St Ann’s Hospice.
 At that time, it was being used for elderly patients.

 St Ann’s Hospice was opened by Queen Elizabeth the Queen Mother, in June 1971.
 She wore pastel pink with beige accessories and met with dignataries and invited guests as well as staff.